autosome-imtf/MPRA-MNIST/mpramnist/DNASynBench/README.md

 ## Main Information

-DNASynBench представляет собой инструмент для создания бенчмарковых датасетов на основе нескольких задач регуляторной геномики и предназначен для тестирования моделей на способность улавливать биологические закономерности в данных.
+DNASynBench is a tool for creating benchmark datasets based on several regulatory genomics tasks and is designed to test models for their ability to capture biological patterns in data.

-See [Usage Example](https://github.com/autosome-imtf/MPRA-MNIST/blob/DNASynBench/DNASynBench/DNASynDataset_example.ipynb) for detailed usage example and training
+See [Usage Example](https://github.com/autosome-imtf/MPRA-MNIST/blob/DNASynBench/mpramnist/DNASynBench/DNASynDataset_example.ipynb) for detailed usage example and training

 ## Tasks